quinnebh/november-mindark/context/app.md

 ### SectionThree

 There should be a video on the left third, then the right two thirds has images and text.
 Recreate the supporting images of the sections on the right side as closely as possible.

+### SectionFour

+Recreate the supporting images of the sections as closely as possible.